mbilalzafar/fair-classification/disparate_mistreatment/README.md

 distance_boundary = numpy.dot(w, X) # will give the distance from the decision boundary
 predicted_labels = np.sign(distance_boundary) # sign of the distance from boundary is the class label
 ```

+## 3. Code update

+We have made changes to constraints for false positive and false negative rates.
+In the <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>(in Section 4), we compute the misclassification covariance over the whole dataset for _all_ constraint types.
+However, if the base rates (fraction in positive class in the training dataset) are different for various groups, computing the covariance over the whole dataset could result in under- or over-estimating the false positive / negative rates (the constraints for overall misclassification rates do not get affected by different base rates).
+To overcome this issue, we have changed the constraints in the following way: for false positive rate constraints, the covariance is computed over the ground truth negative dataset, and for false negative rate constraints, the covariance is computed over the ground truth positive dataset.
+This way, the constraints do not under- or over-estimate FPR or FNR.